-I took all of last week off from blogging for the first time in five years.
-After nearly six years of building HeartStories, I made the decision to do everything (within reason) that I could, to take a week off of work to be present with with my family, both for them, and for myself.
+I took the last week of the year off from daily blogging for the first time in five years.
+After nearly six years of building HeartStories, I made the decision to do everything (within reason) that I could, to take a week off of work to be present with my family, both for them, and for myself.
 I had big plans for how I was going to invest that time.
 I even wrote my last blog before Christmas about how this moment will never come again– and it’s up to you to choose peace over the holidays.
 To choose to be in it.
 I thought I wrote that blog as an encouragement for you to be more present with the ones you love during the last week of the year

 It turns out (per usual) I wrote that blog for both of us.

 I also needed it as a reference point, a starting place, for the coming week.
 I knew that my week would still be fraught with choices and moments that I would need to choose to ignore the “work” that would inevitably be calling.
 But I couldn’t possibly anticipate just how much so.
 You see, I worked like a maniac right up until the school class parties.
 We passed out all our teacher gifts, then hopped in the car to start our holiday week off with lunch and a movie with my sister and her boys.
 During the movie, I did the unthinkable. . .
 I checked my text messages, which had been piling up due to my tunnel vision while completing all the tasks leading into that week.

 I kid you not, one of those lingering texts that I thought was no big deal, was a giant deal.

 Our workshop teacher for our January GNO was letting me know that she was suddenly unable to make it.
 Yes, the Girls Night Out that I’d been pushing so hard to be ready for, just two days after New Year’s Day, was instantly in disarray.
 It meant that what I planned as the beginning of a week of fully resting into the end of the year, was now presenting me with a completely unexpected challenge.
 I had never made a dream catcher.
 I had never done macrame or any sort of weaving.